Code-Institute-Submissions/JoseMachado-CE-Smarty/README.md

 After this you can deploy your project on Heroku chosing GitHub for automatic deployment.

+- If anyone wants to log into the website as the admin.
+You can have access to the web app with:
+Username: admin
+Password: 123456

 ## Credits

 I wanted to thank again my tutor https://github.com/eventyret, for giving me all the support needed to finish the website.
 I wanted to thank also Code Institute and Slack for all support.
 And God for make this all achieveable.